fixture-py/fixture/docs/source/using-loadable-fixture.rst

     with dbfixture.data(AuthorData, BookData) as data:
         session.query(Book).filter_by(title=self.data.BookData.dune.title).one()

+.. _using-loadable-fixture-style:

 Discovering storable objects with Style
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you didn't want to create a strict mapping of DataSet class names to their storable object names you can use Style objects to translate DataSet class names.
+If you didn't want to create a strict mapping of :class:`DataSet <fixture.dataset.DataSet>` class names to their storable object names you can use :class:`Style <fixture.style.Style>` objects to translate DataSet class names.
 For example, consider this Fixture :

     >>> from fixture import SQLAlchemyFixture, TrimmedNameStyle
     >>> dbfixture = SQLAlchemyFixture(